andreamad8/FSB/README.md

 ## Basic Running

 ### Reproducing the results and plots
 The ```generation``` folder stores the generated responses of the experiments in all datasets.
-To generate the tables and the plots in the paper, run
+To generate the tables and the plots in the paper, run:
 ```
 python generate_plots_tables.py
 ```
-This script loads all the files and computes the mean between different runs and it generates the plots.
-Note that this script is very custum for each datasets, but it can serve as guide line for future extentions.
+This script loads all the files computes the mean between different runs and generates the plots.
+Note that this script is very custom for each dataset, but it can serve as a guideline for future extensions.

 ### Running the experiments
 There are three main files to run 1) response generation (```main_response_generation.py```), 2) conversational parsing (```main_conversational_parsing.py```), and 3) skill-selector (```main_skill_selector.py```).
-In these files, we load the necessary prompt (```load_prefix```) and we run the generation (```generate_response```) for each sample in the test set.
+In these files, we load the necessary prompt (```load_prefix```), and we run the generation (```generate_response```) for each sample in the test set.
 Since each dialogue skill require a different template, as shown in the paper, we create a function that converts structured data into the correct shot prompt.
 An example of this function can be found in ```prompts/persona_chat.py```, and in ```generic_prompts.py``` we store the generation functions.

-In each main file there is configuration object (```mapper```) which specify meta-information about the task (i.e., number of shots, generation length, decoding type, prompt converter).
-Expecially for conversational parsing, there are different decoding type.
-For example, in MWOZ the model generates the dialogue state, which is further looped into the next turn.
+In each main file, there is a configuration object (```mapper```) that specifies meta-information about the task (i.e., number of shots, generation length, decoding type, prompt converter).
+Especially for conversational parsing, there are different decoding types.
+For example, in MWOZ, the model generates the dialogue state, which is further looped into the next turn.

 #### How to run?